swansonmp/mdconvert/README.md

 * Videos are similar to images, except they use the `+` character.
 * Videos are added with a `320x240` resolution and with controls.
-* All video formats supported by HTML are supported by _mdconvert_.
+* All video formats supported by HTML are supported by `mdconvert`.
 * Browsers that do not support the `<video>` tag will display an error message.

 > `+(video.mp4)`

 #### Audio

-* Audio is similar to both images and video
+* Audio is similar to both images and video, except using the `@` character.
 * Audio is added with controls.
-* All audio formats supported by HTML are supported by _mdconvert_.
+* All audio formats supported by HTML are supported by `mdconvert`.
 * Browsers that do not support the `<audio>` tag will display an error message.

 > `@(audio.mp3)`